 I had a really fun haircut today and I was so excited about it I forgot to take "before" shots - but the afters are so cute I think it's ok!
 See for yourself:

-So, in describing the cut she wanted, Lia (brilliantly) called it "organic" and I can't think of a better description than that.
-It hugs the head in all the right ways and accentuates the curve of the neck: very flattering for people with long slender necks (such as Lia) and it also has a way of making a neck APPEAR that way.. tricky-tricky! ;)
+In describing the cut she wanted, Lia (brilliantly) called it "organic" and I can't think of a better description than that.
+It hugs the head in all the right ways and accentuates the curve of the neck: very flattering for people who have long slender necks (such as Lia) ..and it also has a way of making a neck APPEAR that way.. tricky-tricky!

 When Lia told me she was a Salsa dancer I immediately (though erroneously) made an association with paintings of Flamenco dancers and the swirly tendrils they wear.
 It all worked out even though Flamenco is Spanish and Salsa is Latin American.. but for purposes of the haircut the association was ok!
-With the natural curl and wave pattern in her hair we were also able to incorporate a sort of 1920's flapper finger-wave feel to the shaping in the front.
-I think the whole thing just turned out wonderfully!
-What to you think?
+With the natural curl and wave patterns in her hair we also incorporated a bit of 1920's flapper finger-wave feel to the shaping in the front.
+I think the whole thing just turned out wonderfully- What to you think?

 Anyway.. it was fun to do and I think Lia likes it too!

 (NOTE: I just want to say that I had completed this entire post and lost it due to some stupid glitch with blogger..
 GRRR!)